mitexleo/fediroma/docs/docs/configuration/howto_search_cjk.md

     mix pleroma.database set_text_search_config YOUR.CONFIG
     ```

+!!! note
-Note: index update may take a while, and it can be done while the instance is up and running, so you may restart db connection as soon as you see `Recreate index` in task output.
+    Index update may take a while, and it can be done while the instance is up and running, so you may restart db connection as soon as you see `Recreate index` in task output.

 ## Restart database connection
 Since some changes above will only apply with a new database connection, you will have to restart either Akkoma or PostgreSQL process, or use `pg_terminate_backend` SQL command without restarting either.